 Stacker from the beginning felt really familiar, this was due to a few things;

 - Written in Python

 Troposphere is Python library to create AWS CloudFormation descriptions.
 It also supports some OpenStack resources.
 Stacker is backed by Troposphere and employs a very simple CLI and it’s main selling point is the concept of “Blueprints”.

 Stacker works on the premise that Stacks should be modular and independent making them reusable and dependency free.
 Blueprints are very similar to Terraform Modules but differ in the sense that Terraform Modules are reusable infrastructure resources such as a VPC or an RDS but a Blueprint in Stacker can be a complete modular infrastructure.
 A good example will be a Bastion Blueprint.
 This blueprint will not only create an EC2 Instance (the bastion host) but also all the required resources needed to support the Bastion host, including Security Groups, Launch Configuration and AutoScaling groups.

 With the Bastion blueprint done, it essentially means your Ops team will never need to write a CloudFormation for the provisioning of Bastion hosts saving them time, resources and reducing code duplication.

 In a follow up post, we’ll dive deeper into Stacker and explain how we manage the infrastructure of our clients on AWS.
-If you need help with Infrastructure as Code and other DevOps practices, or AWS at your company, feel free to reach out to us at OSO DevOps.
+If you need help with Infrastructure as Code and other DevOps practices, or AWS at your company, feel free to reach out to us at OSO.

-At OSO DevOps, our experts can maintain your DevOps platform and be responsible for day-to-day operational issues, allowing you to develop and ship your product without the need for internal DevOps hires.
+At OSO, our experts can maintain your DevOps platform and be responsible for day-to-day operational issues, allowing you to develop and ship your product without the need for internal DevOps hires.